qqaadir/CarND-Vehicle-Detection/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 - I used the heatmap approach taught in the lectures.
-Where I added plus one to every pixel covered in a bounding box, as a result pixels with overlapping bounding boxes has values > 1.
+Where I added plus one to every pixel covered in a bounding box, as a result pixels with overlapping bounding boxes have values > 1.
 With this heatmap I thresholded with a value of 2 and then used the scipy function 'label' to get the new bounding boxes.
-- After combining overlapping bounding boxes using the heat map, I also run the classifier again on the new bounding box to verify that we actually got a car still.
+- After combining overlapping bounding boxes using the heat map, I run the classifier again on the new bounding box to verify that we actually got a car still.

 ---